 Now that your property is ready, you've got all your safety certificates in place and you've created an inventory it's nearly time to start looking for a tenant.
 But before you do you will need to decide how much rent you are going to charge and whether you want your tenant to pay a deposit.

-If you are using a letting agent you should ask them for advice.
-If not you could check local newspapers and letting agents to find out how much other landlords are charging for similar properties.
+If you are using a letting agent you can ask them for advice.
+If not you could check local newspapers and letting agents to find out how rent is charged for similar properties.
+You should think about:

 - Your mortgage payments